awooff/kae.si/site/notes/Mazamareth.md

 ---
 title: Mazamareth
+description: |
-description: Mazamareth is a worldbuilding project exploring humanity's dialectics in the growth of civilizations.
+  Mazamareth is a worldbuilding project exploring humanity's dialectics in the growth of civilizations.
+date: 01-10-2022
 ---

 The world of Mazamareth is birthed from the [[Nomad]] that holds the story of Project Titan.